 I am not a picky eater but time has allowed me some prudence as a patron.
-I am a city girl at heart and the abundant riches of culture in Toronto have pressured my pocketbook enough that a night out with my favourite date comes with careful selection.
+A city girl at heart, the abundant riches of culture in Toronto have pressured my pocketbook enough that a night out with my favourite date comes with careful selection.

-You can then imagine my glad heart at receiving some of the most attentive, unpretentious service in the city at Acadia restaurant last Saturday night.
-We caught the film, Lincoln, first to pay continued homage to the brilliant Daniel Day Lewis (who knows something about being selective: he takes years between films, forcing patience from diehards like me.)
+Imagine then my glad heart receiving some of the most unpretentious service in the city at Acadia restaurant last Saturday night.
+First, the movies.
+We caught Lincoln to pay continued homage to the brilliant Daniel Day Lewis who knows something about being selective: he takes years between films, forcing patience from diehards like me.

-So we have assurances of great food from its first chef and its second but forgive me if I am not yet swayed.
-Dining out, is never just about what’s on the plate: great food is often diminished by surroundings.
+So … assurances of great food from the first chef and its second.
+Forgive me if I am not yet swayed.
+Dining out is never just about what’s on the plate: great food is often diminished by surroundings.
 Acadia, on Clinton Street in Toronto’s Little Italy, is too tiny, says Globe and Mail food critic Chris Nuttal-Smith.

 “Acadia’s physical space is a tragedy.
 The room is loud enough to kill conversations, but without the energy that can make loud restaurants fun; it’s clangy, boomy many nights, with cafeteria tile floors, a low ceiling, largely barren walls.
 The Shaft-era soul-jazz playlist can get grating.
 It’s hard to imagine lingering.
 Do get on with it, Mr. Selland, please.”

-Again, I am not bothered.
-The place is sparse and the noise was abundant.
-We had to raise our voices a few more times than my dining partner liked.
-But when we arrived, my coat was taken and I was called by name. ( Thanks to the phone reservation).
-I was shown to my table and offered a menu, some water and a welcoming smile.
-A few moments later, our waiter arrived to outline the tasting menu and his pride and enthusiasm for what was ahead was immediately contagious.
-Our food and drink came each with straight up descriptions which are necessary in this place of delicious alchemy.
-Throughout the evening I noted waiters quietly buzzing about the noisy patrons, not one of whom looked pained, impatient or disgruntled: no easy feat, this circus act on a Saturday night in one of the city’s best.
-I wondered what was missing in all of this and realised, with a start, that it was arrogance.
-There simply was no hint of it.
-Funny how I have come to expect some attitude with the fine fare on Toronto’s plates.
-But here, in this spot, there was nothing but courtesy and excellence.
+Again, call me hardly bothered.
+The place is indeed sparse; the noise abundant.
+We had to raise our voices a few more times than my dining partner liked but when we arrived, my coat was immediately taken,and I was called by name.
+I was shown to my table right away, offered a menu, water and a welcoming smile.
+A few moments later, our waiter arrived to outline the tasting menu; his pride and enthusiasm immediately contagious.
+Our food and drink came each with straight up descriptions…necessary in this place of delicious alchemy.
+Throughout the evening, I noted waiters quietly buzzing about the noisy patrons, not one of whom looked pained, impatient or disgruntled: no easy feat, this circus act on a Saturday night in one of the city’s best.
+I wondered what was missing in all of this and realised, with a start: arrogance.
+Not a hint.
+I now expect attitude with the fine fare on Toronto’s plates.
+Here, in this gem, only courtesy and excellence.